 Program and fiscal monitoring will be used to determine the program and operational effectiveness of Sub-grantees.
-Customer files, and Sub-grantee financial systems, records and reports will also be routinely monitored to verify the Sub-grantee's ability to prudently deliver, support, and manage installations of allowable cost effective and energy efficient measures.
+Customer files, and Sub-grantee financial systems, records and reports will also be

 On-site or virtual monitoring of Sub-grantees is performed by technical and fiscal monitoring program staff to identify methods, deficiencies, and successes in program operations and to assess technical assistance needs to develop appropriate training courses.